 period between potential changes to the MPD, so matching the segment

 length is the correct default.
 However, if needed it can be changed with

 Once an MPD changes from dynamic to static MPD@minimumUpdatePeriod is removed.
 Absence of the MPD@minimumUpdatePeriod attribute indicates an infinite validity period (the MPD will not be updated anymore).
 A value of '0' indicates that the MPD has no validity after the moment it was retrieved.
 In such a situation, the client will have to acquire a new MPD whenever it wants to retrieve new media segments.

-MPD@timeShiftBufferDepth is signals the length of the DVR window (i.e., how much a client can scrub back, to start playback at an earlier point in the stream).
+MPD@timeShiftBufferDepth signals the length of the DVR window (i.e., how much a client can scrub back, to start playback at an earlier point in the stream).
 This length is specified with the --dvr_window_length.

-ideal network conditions.
+attribute.
 This value can be changed with

 --mpd.min_buffer_time.
 It is set to 10 seconds by default.

 MPD@suggestedPresentationDelay by default is not present in the MPD (except when

 you use --mpd.profile to specify the DVB-DASH MPD profile).
 It is a

 suggested delay of the presentation compared to the Live edge.
 This option may